brondriy/soundchords/README.md

 This project provides a small Tkinter application that displays an 88‑key piano keyboard and synthesises short piano‑like tones for each key using a mix of harmonics, an exponential decay envelope and a touch of reverb for added realism.
-Notes linger for a fraction of a second after releasing a key to emulate a piano's natural echo.
+Notes linger for roughly half a second after releasing a key to emulate a piano's natural echo.
 The optional [`simpleaudio`](https://pypi.org/project/simpleaudio/) library enables polyphonic playback, while the Windows‑only ``winsound`` module offers a